alvinzane/py-mysql-binlogserver/README.md

 py-mysql-binlogserver
 =====================
-Katarina, I'am waiting for U here, U can search me by my id of alvinzane in wechat. or email zengywei#163.com,it's up to you.

 This package is a pure-Python MySQL BinlogServer which implemented mysql semi sync replication protocol, and it also supported a MySQL master protocol so that you can change master to the server when failover.